khushaljethava/khushaljethava.github.io/_posts/2026-03-26-openai-agents-sdk-python.md

 - inspect traces before changing prompts blindly
 - start with one agent and one tool, then add handoffs only when needed
 - move deterministic business logic into Python, not into long instructions

+A lesson I learned working with agent frameworks in production is that tracing is non-negotiable.
+Early on, I spent hours debugging an agent that was silently calling the wrong tool on edge-case inputs.
+Once I added structured trace logging, those issues became trivial to diagnose.

 One more practical point: not every workflow needs multiple agents.
 Sometimes a single agent with two well-designed tools is the cleaner solution.
 The SDK supports both patterns, and the docs explicitly distinguish handoffs from an orchestrator-style setup where agents can be used as tools.